-SensusAccess is an automated document conversion service that allows you to convert your readings into formats that are more useful for you or easier to work with such as MP3 files, E-books and Digital Braille books.
+SensusAccess can convert your documents and readings into different formats that are more useful for you.
+These formats can include MP3 files, E-books, Word files and Digital Braille books.

 You can use SensusAccess to convert your